dannybozbay/dannybozbay/README.md

 ### Hi there, I'm Danny! 👋

-I recently graduated from
+From calculating the age of the universe using astronomical surveys, to predicting the outcome of football matches using ML algorithms, I'm passionate about all things data.
+My fascinatation with the topic started in the second year of my Theoretical Physics degree when I

-Whether it's using astronomical data to calculate the age of the universe, or using football data to predict the outcome of matches, I'm passionate about all things data.
+using football data to predict the outcome of matches, I'm passionate about all things data.

 predicting football results using trained algorithms, I'm passionate about all things data!
 My a